aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/exporting-reports-to-rpl-format/_index.md

 ```

-Specify path to resulted RPL files by modifying Path element.
+3. Specify the path to resulting RPL files by modifying the path element.

-- Give Aspose.ReportingServices.Debug.Rpl.dll permissions to execute.
-To do this, open C:\Program Files\Microsoft SQL Server\<Instance>\Reporting Services\ReportServer\rssrvpolicy.config and add the following as the last item in the second to outer **<CodeGroup>** element ( which should be **<CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. ">** ) :
+4. Give Aspose.ReportingServices.Debug.Rpl.dll permissions to execute this way: open C:\Program Files\Microsoft SQL Server\<Instance>\Reporting Services\ReportServer\rssrvpolicy.config and add this as the last item in the second to outer **<CodeGroup>** element ( which should be **<CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. ">** ) :

 ``` xml